kmpark70/Reddit_ETL/README.md

 1. Specify the database system(s) and version(s) used, along with installation instructions (a link to official documentation will be enough).
 - PostGreSQL, makesure the portnumber: 5432
 - AWS S3, Redshift, referenced by https://pypi.org/project/s3fs/
-2. Describe how to acquire project data.
+2, 3.
+Describe how to acquire project data.
 Include a small dataset sample (< 5 MB) or provide scripts to download/scrape/process the data.
-3. How do we load this data into the database system?
+How do we load this data into the database system?
 - When you open the data folder, you'll find input and output as sub-folders.
-The input folder contains the raw log files, while the output folder contains the result of the ETL process, which is a CSV file.
+After running the first ETL, the input folder contains the raw log files, while the output folder contains the result of the ETL process, which is a CSV file.
 - You can download those files.
 4. Do you have some scripts to do that?
 If so, how do we execute them?
 - Please follow the installation guide above.